Narmis-E/onedark-wallpapers/README.md

 Have OneDark-colorized wallpapers you'd like to contribute?
 Let me know!
 Alternatively, if you'd like me to create a custom wallpaper (minimal style, OS-specific, WM-themed, etc.), feel free to open an issue with your request.

-## Removal Requests
-If you're the rightful creator of any wallpaper and wish to have it removed, please open an issue and I'll take it down promptly.

 ## Todo
 - [ ] Fix the [showcase gallery](./showcase.md) (gimp bg colour does not take the exact hex value.
 Please make a PR if you know how to fix this!!!)
 - [ ] Add more wallpapers!!!